Revisiting the Generalization Problem of Low-level Vision Models Through the Lens of Image Deraining: Further Validation with Analogous Task

 \subsection{Fitting the Additive Noise}

 Here, we consider the network training settings with a function order of \(O = 8\) and Gaussian noise characterized by \(\mu = 0\) and \(\sigma = 1\).
-Four test results are illustrated in Fig.~\ref{fig:demoO8}.
-We can draw the following observations: \begin{itemize} \item By comparing the situation where \textit{the function type remains unchanged while the noise varies} (Fig. \ref{fig:demoO8} (c) and (d)), we can observe that the network's prediction closely follows the input noisy data.
-It does not exhibit the same behavior as the network trained with \(O=1\). \item When comparing the case where \textit{the function type changes while the noise remains the same} (Fig. \ref{fig:demoO8} (c) and (a)), we can observe that the network can reconstruct the corresponding GT function.
-This demonstrates the network's ability to remove Gaussian noise with \(\mu = 0\) and \(\sigma = 1\) across different background functions. \item From the scenario where \textit{both the function type and noise change} (Fig. \ref{fig:demoO8} (c) and (b)), the predicted result shows no resemblance to the training function's shape and falls within the noisy data.
+Four results are illustrated in Fig.~\ref{fig:demoO8}.
+We can draw the following observations:

+(1) By comparing the situation where \textit{the function type remains unchanged while the noise varies} (Fig. \ref{fig:demoO8} (c) and (d)), we can observe that the network's prediction closely follows the input noisy data.
+It does not exhibit the same behavior as the network trained with \(O=1\).

+(2) When comparing the case where \textit{the function type changes while the noise remains the same} (Fig. \ref{fig:demoO8} (c) and (a)), we can observe that the network can reconstruct the corresponding GT function.
+This demonstrates the network's ability to remove Gaussian noise with \(\mu = 0\) and \(\sigma = 1\) across different background functions.

+(3) From the scenario where \textit{both the function type and noise change} (Fig. \ref{fig:demoO8} (c) and (b)), the predicted result shows no resemblance to the training function's shape and falls within the noisy data.
 They deviate from the GT values by approximately 10, which corresponds to the mean of the noise.
 This indicates that the network behavior is more influenced by the noise.

-\end{itemize} From the above observations, we can conclude that the network trained with \(O=8\) has overfitted to the training noise.
+From the above observations, we can conclude that the network trained with \(O=8\) has overfitted to the training noise.
 Its prediction falls within the noise distribution, treating all noise as if it were sampled from $\mathcal{N}(0, 1)$.
 Based on the experiments shown in Fig. \ref{fig:demoO1} and \ref{fig:demoO8}, we observe the following ranking of the network's tendency to overfit during training: first-order cosine function ($O=1$) > Gaussian noise $\mathcal{N}(0, 1)$ > higher-order cosine function ($O=8$).